uzairahmedkayani/LaptopTroubleshootingSystemUsingProlog-ExpertSystem/README.md

 - Leverages **logical inference** rather than procedural code to reach conclusions.
 - Shows how AI techniques can be applied to a practical, familiar domain (laptop troubleshooting).

-You can extend the project to meet course requirements by:

-- Adding more detailed rules and sub-diagnoses.
-- Incorporating certainty factors or simple probabilistic reasoning.
-- Improving the user interaction (menus, explanations, and justifications for conclusions).
-- Logging sessions for later analysis.

 ## Possible Extensions